Lelydorp: Modern day Lelydorp

 Lelydorp is considered a big village instead of a city.
 Wanica has a population of about 118,000 and an area of about 440 km2.
 With a population of this size, Wanica is one of Suriname's most populated and most urbanised districts.
 Lelydorp is the main resort of the district with many shops, offices, and businesses, but still needs a clear city structure and has many agricultural areas close to the centre and neighbourhoods.

 Lelydorp is also the most important halfway stopping point between Paramaribo and Zanderij, where the Johan Adolf Pengel Airport is located.
 Its population consists of a mixture of Javanese, East Indian, Creoles, and Europeans.
-Between 1890-1939 many people from Java settled into the area.
+Between 1890 and 1939 many people from Java settled into the area.
 Names of roads and streets in Lelydorp, like Sumatraweg, Celebesweg and Tawangsarieweg, are typical original names from Indonesia.
 The Saramacca River divides Lelydorp from Saramacca.

 Lelydorp is home to the "Caribbean Centre", a conference center founded by Bhai.
 On 16 July 2010, the Neotropical Butterfly Park opened.
 On 7 February 2020, the Regional Hospital Wanica opened in Lelydorp.